Class 9 Exam > Class 9 Notes > English Class 9 > NCERT Solutions - The Man Who Knew Too Much

 Negative traits Instances from the story

 (i) He was not pleasant in his looks.
-He always had a frown, was lanky and stooped.
+He always had a frown, and was lanky and stooped.

-(ii) He was very condescending to his team-mates.
+(ii) He was very condescending to his teammates.
 He would pretend to help and show off in the bargain.

 (iii) He was tactless and ill-mannered.
 He rudely interrupted his instructors and pretended to have superior knowledge than them.

 Q6.
 You are the ‘Professor’.
 Write a diary entry after your first day in the cookhouse.
 Describe the events that led to this assignment.
-Also express your thoughts and feelings about the events of the day in about 150 words.
+Also, express your thoughts and feelings about the events of the day in about 150 words.

 Army Training Depot, Liverpool.
 July 20, 1948